 Discipline Fees/Administrative Fees

 13.10 An administrative fee, (see Appendix “A”) established by the Board at the beginning of each season, and as outlined in the Coaches Guide under Discipline, will be charged.
-In addition, a player/official may be assessed a 'hearing cost' charge.
+In addition, a player/official may be assessed a 'hearing cost' charge, see appendix "A".

 13.14 Failure to appear at a hearing shall result in immediate suspension of the player/official and a fine to the club (see Appendix “A”).
 The suspension shall remain in effect until the player/official appears before the Discipline Committee.

 13.15 All suspensions awarded shall be posted against games and the player / coach will be notified in writing by the League following the hearing.

 13.16 The OWSL shall notify member districts and clubs of all suspensions and cautions.

 13.16 A player/official may be represented at a hearing by a club or team official.

 Registrant Book shall be presented to the Discipline Committee prior to the commencement of the hearing.